 Conclusion

-dotConnect Universal is a simple and robust solution for multi-database development in .NET.
-This data provider offers a consistent interface you can use to connect to Oracle, PostgreSQL, MySQL, SQL Server, and other popular relational databases.
+dotConnect Universal is a simple and powerful solution for multi-database development in .NET, offering a consistent interface you can use to connect to Oracle, PostgreSQL, MySQL, SQL Server, and other popular relational databases.

 Whether you build multi-tenant applications, migrate between database systems, or monitor environments, you can create the data access code once and then reuse it wherever necessary.
 Add the full Visual Studio integration and support for ADO.NET standards, and you get a comprehensive tool that gives you flexibility without added complexity.